treeverse/lakeFS/docs/index.md

 ## How do I use lakeFS?

-lakeFS is designed to minimize adoption friction by maintaining compatibility with the S3 API.
-You can use it as a drop-in replacement for S3 from the perspective of any tool interacting with a data lake.
+lakeFS maintains compatibility with the S3 API to minimize adoption friction.
+Use it as a drop-in replacement for S3 from the perspective of any tool interacting with a data lake.

 For example, take the common operation of reading a collection of data from object storage into a Spark DataFrame.
 For data outside a lakeFS repo, the code will look like: